MadibaGroup/tokenhandbook/docs/03-ownership/01-index.md

 # Ownership

-{For any of the modules please duplicate [module-blank.md](module-blank.md), rename it to the module name and fill it out.}
+{Ownership description here}

-{Text here}
+This is the index file.
+For any sections below please click on the index on the left and navigate from there.

 ## Custodianship